-As said before, there are various Agile frameworks like Scrum, Kanban, Xtreme Programming, lean, and still more.
+As said before, various Agile frameworks like Scrum, Kanban, Xtreme Programming, lean, and more exist.
 Each of the methodologies has a certain basic process to follow.
 The process includes the following steps:

-Before starting with the project, the entire should be thorough with the project objective, scope of the project, and goal to be achieved.
+Before starting the project, the entire project should be thorough with the project objective, scope, and goal to be achieved.
 The main purpose of this phase is to address the changes and make necessary additions to the project.

 A product roadmap includes all the essential features of a product.
 The team will be accountable for developing features at each sprint.
-Having a product backlog is essential as it includes all the essentials and deliverables that make up the final product.
-Going forward, when you plan for sprints, the product backlog will be much more helpful.
+Therefore, a product backlog is essential as it includes all the essentials and deliverables that make up the final product.
+From now on, the product backlog will be much more helpful when planning sprints.

 Agile project management uses a shorter development cycle called sprints.
 At the end of each sprint, product features and functionalities are released.
 A high-level plan has to be created for the product release.
 At the beginning of every sprint, a release plan will be devised for that particular stage.